Don't Watch Netflix's New 'A Series Of Unfortunate Events'

 So if you’re satisfied with the usual flicks, the usual drama, and the usual fast-paced series that television can offer you, stay away from A Series of Unfortunate Events.
 But if you’re ready to welcome the unknown, to greet the unfortunate, to embrace the eccentric, then welcome to Lemony Snicket’s world.

-As Voxhas outlined, there are outstanding differences between A Series of Unfortunate Events book and Netflix’s A Series of Unfortunate Events series.
+As Vox has outlined, there are outstanding differences between A Series of Unfortunate Events book and Netflix’s A Series of Unfortunate Events series.
 But if you’ve thoroughly enjoyed the series, your next stop should most likely be the books, so as to appreciate the entirety of the story, and appreciate the writing of Daniel Handler.

 A Series of Unfortunate Events is now streaming on Netflix and as we have previously covered, a season 2 is already in the works.